 After installation, select Reboot and then Shutdown Now!

-You can now delete the /firmware folder on your SD card.
+You can now delete the /firmware folder and the file hbl_bis_write.flag in /atmosphere from your SD card.